Menu

 Immune Health

-• Healing and Recovery: Sleep is a time for the body to repair and rejuvenate.
-During sleep, cells undergo processes involved in tissue repair, muscle growth, and wound healing.
-Sustaining adequate sleep is vital for supporting these restorative processes, allowing the immune system to recover and function optimally.
+• Facilitated Healing and Recovery - Sleep is a critical time for the body’s repair processes.
+It supports tissue repair, muscle growth, and wound healing, enabling the immune system to recover and function at its best.

 Fighting Cancer